-Video Player Implementation Note If multiple <ad> elements are provided with sequence attributes, they must be displayed as a Pod when the Ad Pod format is supported.
-If not supported or the Pod cannot be played, the video player should fire the error-tracking URI provided.</ad> A special exemption exists when using VMAP.
-Please see visit http://www.iab.com/vmap for information on VMAP.
+Video Player Implementation NoteIf multiple <Ad> elements are provided with sequence attributes, they must be displayed as a Pod when the Ad Pod format is supported.
+If not supported or the Pod cannot be played, the video player should fire the error-tracking URI provided.
+A special exemption exists when using VMAP.
+Please see visit http://iab.net/vmap for information on VMAP.